Behind the walls of the Santa Ana Jail, constructive and rehabilitative programs are taking place for incarcerated inmates.

 - Planned Parenthood of Orange County

-- Orange County Dept of Education (GED Testing Office)
+- Orange County Department of Education (GED testing office)

 Thousands of inmates have spent thousands of hours learning and developing skills that will serve them in the future.
 Classes available include: Computer Applications, Business Skills, ESL, GED, Parenting, Anger Management, Job Development, Substance Abuse, Art, Drug Court Counseling, Sex Education, Bible studies, AA meetings, Sociology 101, Sociology 112, and Protestant and Catholic services.

 The media has taken note of the excellent programs in the Santa Ana Jail.
-The Los Angeles Times, the Orange County Register, OCN, the Telemundo Network, and the Univision Network have all documented stories on the educational and religious programs offered at the Santa Ana Jail.
+The Los Angeles Times, the Orange County Register, Telemundo , and Univision have all documented stories on the educational and religious programs offered at the Santa Ana Jail.
 Supporters of the program are confident that it is one of the best in the country.
 These programs have certainly provided an unparalleled opportunity for the resident inmates.